dart-lang/language/working/macros/feature-specification.md

 ### Phase 1: Types

-Here, macros contribute new types to the program&mdash;classes, typedefs, enums, etc. This is the only phase where a macro can introduce a new visible name into the top level scope.
+Here, macros contribute new types to the program&mdash;classes, typedefs, enums, etc. This is the only phase where a macro can introduce a new visible type into the top level scope.

 **Note**: Macro classes _cannot_ be generated in this way, but they can rely on